Ohio Center for Substitute Teachers logo

 • BCI and FBI background check

-NOTE: In Ohio, for the 2022-2023 and the 2023-2024 school years, you may also apply and obtain a Temporary Non-Degree Substitute Teacher License without a bachelor's degree.
-However, please be aware that not all school districts utilize substitutes with the Temporary Non-Degree Substitute License.
+NOTE: In Ohio, for the 2023-2024 school year, you may also apply and obtain a temporary non-degree substitute teacher license without a bachelor's degree.
+However, please be aware that not all school districts use substitutes with the this license.
 The local school boards can choose to employ and/or not employ those with this type of license.
-Please check with the school district(s) that you are interested in subbing before applying for the license.
+Please check with the school district(s) where you are interested in subbing before applying for the license.

-Check with your County Educational Service Center or school district for information on how to become a substitute teacher for their county and/or school district.
-The County ESC can advise you to as to how and where to complete the background checks and the process to apply online for a substitute teaching license through the Ohio Department of Education.
+Check with your county Educational Service Center or school district for information on how to become a substitute teacher for their county and/or school district.
+The county ESC can advise you how and where to complete the background checks and the process to apply online for a substitute teaching license through the Ohio Department of Education.

 Are there many openings for substitute teachers?